 python main.py

-If you see the output in the terminal window, you'll see that logs related to only warning, error, and critical severity level were printed.
+If you see the output in the terminal window, you'll see that logs related to only the warning, error, and critical severity levels were printed.

 This is because, by default, the logging module only prints logs with a severity level equal to or greater than that of the warning.